d12frosted/elpa-mirror/melpa/totp-auth-readme.txt

 with ‘auth-sources’ and/or the freedesktop secrets API (aka Gnome Keyring or KWallet).

-You can call it with the command ‘totp’, ie:
+You can call it with the command ‘totp-auth’, ie:

-   M-x totp RET
+   M-x totp-auth RET

 You can tab-complete based on the label of the secret.
 Depending on the setting of ‘totp-auth-display-token-method’ the